-14 Example Language: But what about the local wildlife?
-How wildlife responds to climate change can be complex-temperature shifts, changes in water availability, extreme weather events, and layered impacts from existing threats like habitat fragmentation can all impact wildlife.
-This is especially true for vulnerable endangered species, or species that are dependent on a winter snowpack for their survival, like wolverines and snowshoe hares.
+Example Language: How wildlife responds to climate change can be complex-temperature shifts, changes in water availability, extreme weather events, and layered impacts from existing threats like habitat fragmentation can all impact wildlife.
+This is especially true for a vulnerable endangered species, or species that are dependent on a winter snowpack for their survival, like wolverines and snowshoe hares.